Theardripper/Theardripper/README.md

-- 🤚 Olá Sou Eduardo Moura!
-Sou formado em Engenharia da computação, Eu sou um desenvolvedor Full Stack Java apaixonado por criar soluções inovadoras e escaláveis.
-Com uma sólida experiência em desenvolvimento web, estou preparado para enfrentar desafios tanto no frontend quanto no backend.
-Meu conhecimento abrange desde a criação de interfaces de usuário atraentes e responsivas até a implementação de sistemas robustos nos bastidores.
+🤚 Hello, I'm Eduardo Moura!
+I have a degree in Computer Engineering and I'm currently pursuing a degree in Software Engineering internationally.
+I'm a Full Stack Java Developer passionate about creating innovative and scalable solutions.
+With a solid background in web development, I'm prepared to tackle challenges both on the frontend and backend.
+My expertise ranges from building attractive and responsive user interfaces to implementing robust systems behind the scenes.

-- 👨🏻‍💻 Desenvolvedor de software
+- 👨🏻‍💻 Software Developer

-- 🦾 Estudando Engenharia de Software 🇺🇸
+- 🦾 Studying Software Engineering 🇺🇸

-- 💬 Para entrar em contato: eduardomoura512@outlook.com
+- 💬 Get in touch: eduardomoura512@outlook.com

 <div align="center">
   <a href="https://github.com/Theardripper">